chakane3/c-primer/Basics/README.md

 # Basic things

 ## making a simple project
-This example goes over typing a name, and the output is the name, time and date; all on the commabnd line.
+This example goes over typing a name, and the output is the name, time and date; all on the command line.

 We need the help of input/out streams, string type, and C time+date functions